Cristiano Ronaldo Expecting Baby #4 With His Girlfriend After Twins Born

 Earlier this month, Cristiano welcomed twins via a surrogate, according to his rep Ruben.
 However, the star has not revealed WHY he decided to use a surrogate.
 “Cristiano Ronaldo will not share any reason as to why he chose a surrogate mother, he is simply grateful that he now has twins,” Ruben told us EXCLUSIVELY.
 Either way though, Cristiano is beyond thrilled about being a new dad of twins, and we can only imagine he’s equally as pumped about welcoming yet another child in just a few short months.

 Taking to social media, Cristiano gushed about his newborn son and daughter on June 29.
 “So happy to be able to hold the two new loves of my life 🙏❤,” he captioned an Instagram photo of himself holding the precious bundles of joy.
 The thought that he’ll soon have a third, is just way too cute to handle!
+Explaining to his fans why he was allowed to leave the Confederations Cup following a semi-final exit to Chile, Cristiano wrote on Facebook, “I was with the national team, giving my everything as always, despite knowing my children had been born.
+Unfortunately, we couldn’t reach our main sporting objective, but I am certain we will continue to make the Portuguese people happy.”

+He added, “The president of the Portuguese Football Federation and the national team manager were considerate towards me and it is something which I will never forget.
+I am very happy to finally be with my children for the first time.”
+Reports from Portugal claim that Georgiana is already five months along, which means they’re most likely expecting their little one around October.
+Cristiano and Georgiana began dating in November 2016.

 Tell us, HollywoodLifers — can you believe Cristiano is going to have another baby after JUST announcing he welcomed twins?